 top of page

-Caring Nurses Foot Care brings professional routine foot care to Assisted Living Facilities, Independent Living Facilities, and Long Term Care Facilities... and we are adding in home visits!
+Caring Nurses Foot Care brings professional Routine Foot Care to Assisted Living Facilities, Independent Living Facilities, Long Term Care Facilities, and in home visits!

-Certified Foot Care Specialists play a crucial role in ensuring the well-being of the elderly in ALF and LTC facilities.
-Their expertise and training allow them to provide safe and effective foot care services, which can prevent a range of foot-related issues.
+Registered Nurses that are Certified Foot Care Specialists play an important role in ensuring the well-being of the elderly in ALF and LTC facilities.
+Their expertise and training allow them to provide safe and effective routine foot care services, which can prevent a range of foot-related issues.
 It is essential to prioritize the use of qualified specialists in these settings to ensure the best possible care for our elderly population.

 Patient Home- Initial Visit $100, Subsequent Visits $75*